-The Winford Manila Resorts and Casino (WMRC), the newest integrated resort at the heart of San Lazaro Tourism and Business Park in the Philippine capital's historic Chinese quarter.
-Built at P8.0 billion, WMRC is a world-class hospitality and entertainment hotel which serves as an oasis filled with leisure and luxury alternatives for everyone to enjoy from its 126 all-suites rooms, an expensive podium to house high-end restaurants, 900 parking slots, fully-equipped fitness center, wellness spa, business facilities to over 9,000 square meters of internationally designed themed indoor gaming and entertainment facility.
+The Winford Manila Resort & Casino (WMRC) is the newest integrated resort in the heart of San Lazaro Tourism and Business Park in the Philippine capital's historic Chinese quarter.
+Built at a cost of \$\mathbb{P}8.0\$ billion, WMRC is a world-class hospitality and entertainment hotel which serves as an oasis filled with leisure and luxury alternatives for everyone to enjoy.

+Among its key features are 128 all-suite rooms, an expansive podium to house high-end restaurants, 900 parking slots, a fully-equipped fitness center, dental clinic, business centers, and over 9,000 square meters of internationally- designed indoor gaming and entertainment facilities.